major/rhel7stig-sphinx/doc/source/medium.rst

 Verify the assigned home directory of all local interactive users is group-owned by that user’s primary GID.

-Check the home directory assignment for all non-privileged users on the system with the following command:
+Check the home directory assignment for all local interactive users on the system with the following command:

-Note: This may miss local interactive users that have been assigned a privileged UID.
-Evidence of interactive use may be obtained from a number of log files containing system logon information.

-# ls -ld $ (egrep ':[0-9]{4}' /etc/passwd | cut -d: -f6)
+# ls -ld $(egrep ':[0-9]{4}' /etc/passwd | cut -d: -f6)

 -rwxr-x--- 1 smithj users 18 Mar 5 17:06 /home/smithj

 Check the user's primary group with the following command:

 # grep users /etc/group

 users:x:250:smithj,jonesj,jacksons

 If the user home directory referenced in "/etc/passwd" is not group-owned by that user’s primary GID, this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~